kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 ## Traffic Routing
 Traffic Routing can be controlled with following annotations:

+- <a name="load-balancer-name">`alb.ingress.kubernetes.io/load-balancer-name`</a> specifies the custom name to use for the load balancer.

+    !!!note "Merge Behavior"
+        `name` is exclusive across all Ingresses in an IngressGroup.

+        - Once defined on a single Ingress, it impacts every Ingress within the IngressGroup.

+    !!!example
+        ```
+        alb.ingress.kubernetes.io/load-balancer-name: custom-name
+        ```

 - <a name="target-type">`alb.ingress.kubernetes.io/target-type`</a> specifies how to route traffic to pods.
 You can choose between `instance` and `ip`: